-Solar PV generators do not burn fossil fuels and can generate electricity very close to where it is used without needing transmission wires.
-Instead, solar PV uses the "photovoltaic" effect to convert sunlight 2 directly into electricity.
-PV modules are made of silicon semiconductors, the same material used in today's computers 3 .
+Solar PV systems do not burn fossil fuels and can generate electricity very close to where it is used without needing transmission wires.
+Solar PV systems use the "photovoltaic" effect to convert sunlight2 directly into electricity.
+PV modules are made of silicon semiconductors, the same material used in today's computers3.
 These absorb sunlight and transfer that energy to electrons inside the semiconductor material, generating electricity.